 If you’re a savory snacker, add some vegan cheese, some olives, pickles, some vegan deli slices, and bring some crackers along.

-Cheese and crackers is a classic for a reason and if you listened to last week’s episode where we talked about the importance of satisfaction during meals, start seeing it as an important component when thinking about what to snack as a vegan.
+Cheese and crackers is a classic for a reason and we often talk about the importance of satisfaction during meals, start seeing it as an important component when thinking about what to snack as a vegan.

 IDEA 7: Making a wrap or roll up